 As tableau server usage increases, the requirement to ensure its continuous availability also rises.
-Strategies to assure constant availability is predominantly referred as high availability.
-These strategies necessitate that core components of tableau server must be redundant to reduce the chance of unplanned downtime.
+Strategies to assure constant availability is predominantly referred to as high availability.
+These strategies necessitate that the core component of the tableau server must be redundant to reduce the chance of unplanned downtime.
 Realizing this goal requires deployment in a distributed environment and running unnecessary critical processes on separate servers.

 If you’re configuring a Tableau Server system for high availability, the steps you perform are all designed to build in redundancy, thus reducing your potential downtime.
 The four areas that require redundancy are the data engine, repository, and gateway processes, and the primary Tableau Server, which runs the server licensing component.
 Because there must always be one active in the repository process, configuring the cluster is a multi-phased procedure that requires the primary Tableau Server to be stopped and restarted at certain points so that settings can take effect.

 Achieving significant redundancy can be perceived by using a three-server cluster, but to achieve a fully redundant configuration, at least four servers are necessary.

 These core tutorials will help you to learn the fundamentals of Tableau.
 For practical experience explore "Tableau online training."